ShanRobb/Portfolio1/README.md

-# Portfolio1
+# My Portfolio

 Hi everyone.
-My name is Shannon, and I am currently studying IT here at NECC with plans to finish with my degree this semester!
+My name is Shannon, and I am currently finshing my degree in IT here at NECC where I have definitely taken away more than I even anticipated!
+Please come back for updates and more files.

-## About Me:

-I've always found myself working or assisting with different types of systems, so I decided to switch my focus and career to IT a few years ago...
-And I haven't looked back since!

 ## Contact Me: